-And even though Chase has a list of hotel and airline transfer partners where you can transfer your points to book flights and hotels, if you are using this method to book, you can book with almost any airline through Chase.
-Many budget airlines are not available, unfortunately.
+And even though Chase has a list of Chase travel partners for hotel and airline point transfer where you can transfer your points to book flights and hotels, if you are using this method to book, you can book with almost any airline through Chase.
+Many budget airlines are not available, unfortunately – and that includes Southwest.

 If you hold the Chase Sapphire Preferred card, this $194 fare can be booked for 15,456 Ultimate Rewards points.

 But the deal gets better with the Chase Sapphire Reserve card.
 With each point worth 1.5 cents, you can book the exact same fare for just 12,880 Ultimate Rewards points.